blurgyy/dt/docs/config/guide/host-specific.md

 ```

 :::info Note
-Note that we did not specifically reference the `alacritty` directory anywhere,
+Note that we did not specifically reference the `alacritty` directory anywhere
-because `dt-cli` will recursively expand directories **and automatically
+in the above config, because `dt-cli` will recursively expand directories
-handle host-specific items in the expanded paths**.
+**and automatically handle host-specific items in the expanded paths**.
 :::

 :::warning